St Louis Search Engine Optimization

-Making it related.
-There is a keyword (pun intended) that needs to be paid attention to in that title.
-Relevant.
-If your backlinks are not relevant to your source, and include various related forms of anchor text, than the search engine will get confused.
+Let's relate.
+There is a keyword (pun intended) in the title above that you should focus on: relevant.
+If your backlinks are not relevant to your source and include various related forms of anchor text, then the search engine will get confused.
 Keep in mind, the Google bot is not intelligent.
 It is a complicated computer script that was programmed by humans to see how relevant a site and all the aspects and mentions of that site across the web are.
 If you meet the desired score of the algorithm that processes backlinks, you win, meaning you rank higher.

 Follow me.
-We have talked to a lot of clients that are surprised that their paid backlinks don't get the the desired result, only to find out that the link is not followed (meaning that the page rank is not passed through to your site) or that the anchor text or site is not related to what the site is about.
-This would be like having an auto body repair site, linking to a site about jewelry sales.
-It simply doesn't work.
-Having backlinks that are from local directories, or matched to your industry is the only way to ensure a successful backlinking campaign.
+We have talked to a lot of clients that are surprised that their paid backlinks don't get the desired result, only to find out that the link is not followed (meaning that the page rank is not passed through to your site) or that the anchor text or site is not related to the subject of your site.
+This would be like having an auto body repair site linking to a site about jewelry sales.
+It doesn't make sense and it simply doesn't work.
+Having backlinks that are from local directories or matched to your industry is the only way to ensure a successful backlinking campaign.

 Ahh, the good stuff...that most people never even see.
-Off-Page seo can be described as the back-end information that is served up to search engine, to let them see what a site is about in as few words or characters as possible.
+Off-Page seo can be described as the back-end information that is served up to search engines to tell them what a site is about in as few words or characters as possible.
 This consists of page titles, meta descriptions, and meta keywords.
 This is served up differently by HTML code, or by databases used in a CMS (content management system).
-Some CMS's work against this, by having the back end seo get served up to the Google bot later in the code, hindering the information from being served up quickly.
+Some CMS work against this by presenting the back end SEO to the Google (or Bing, or whatever search engine is being used) bot later in the code, causing a delay in processing the information.

 Choosing your back end keywords choices for your off-page seo can be a difficult task, as you are often given character limits, which limits the ability to "keyword stuff".
 Keyword stuffing is using a lot of variations of the same thing on a webpage, to try and rank higher for a keyword of your choice.

 If we went around the entire internet, searching for info on a particular company, what would you find?
-In a perfect world, you would find consistancy.
-Consistancy is a large part of your SEO strategy, as it allows a search engine to validate who you are, and what you do.
+In a perfect world, you would find consistency.
+Consistency is a large part of your SEO strategy, as it allows a search engine to validate who you are, and what you do.
 Let's break it down shall we?

 For this example, we are going to use Bob as an example.
-Bob owns a appliance repair company, and has has a website that is well optimized to his knowledge.
+Bob owns an appliance repair company, and has a website that is well optimized to his knowledge.
 Bob also went out and set up all his business listings himself.
-He has the standard Google Bing and Yahoo listings, along with a few other citation site listings such as Merchant Circle and Yelp.
+He has the standard Google, Bing, and Yahoo listings, along with a few other citation site listings such as Merchant Circle and Yelp.
 Bob has information on his site about all his services.
-When looking at his listings, we discover that he often listed in the wrong categories, lists different service areas and has incorrect information listed for his company across the internet.
+When looking at his listings, we discover that he often listed in the wrong categories, lists different service areas, and has incorrect information listed for his company across the internet.
 On his website, he also does not link out to many of the citation sites he is a member of, and waits for Google to find them on their own time.
 Wrong Bob.
 Very wrong.

 Character is like a tree and reputation like a shadow.
 The shadow is what we think of it; the tree is the real thing. - Abraham Lincoln